 Grow at least five acres of soybeans each year, using cultural practices described in current AY (Agronomy) publications.
 These are available at the Extension Office.
-Keep accurate records, using 4-H Crops Record (4-H 626).
+Keep accurate records.

 1. Three green soybean plants, including roots free of soil, tied together.
 (NOT in a bucket).
 Attach an information card as detailed in Div 1.